Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-So far, I’m happy with my membership, though there are some drawbacks to remember if you’re considering getting a Thousand Trails Cabin Pass.
+So far, I’m happy with my membership, though there are drawbacks to keep in mind if you’re considering getting a Thousand Trails Cabin Pass.

 Read on to learn more about what the Thousand Trails Cabin Pass offers and my experience so far.